Pratika Rawal

-Pratika Rawal (born 1 September 2000) is an Indian international cricketer who plays for the women's national cricket team.
+Pratika Rawal (born 1 September 2000) is an Indian international cricketer who plays for the Indian women's national cricket team.
 She represents Railways in domestic cricket.
-Rawal was part of the Indian team that won the 2025 Women's Cricket World Cup.
+Rawal was an integral part of the Indian team that won the 2025 Women's Cricket World Cup.

 Early life

 Rawal was born in Delhi on 1 September 2000.
 She completed her schooling from Modern School at Barakhamba Road and acquired 92.5 per cent in the CBSE grade 12 board exams, before finishing her bachelor's degree in psychology from Jesus and Mary College, New Delhi.
 She also played basketball for Bal Bharati School in Rajender Nagar and won gold medal at the 64th School National Games in Delhi in January 2019.
 Her father, Pradeep Rawal is a BCCI-certified Level-II umpire of the Delhi & District Cricket Association (DDCA).
 At the age of 10 when she was in fourth standard she started her career in cricket.
 She trained under coach, Sharvan Kumar in Rohtak Road Gymkhana Cricket Academy.
 Then she started training under former cricketer Dipti Dhyani, and Delhi women's team coach Dishant Yagnik.